 7. Can for 30 min.

-Place jars in canner.
+Place jars into the canner.
 Fill with enough hot water to cover the jars.
-Turn the burner on medium high heat.
+Turn the burner on medium-high heat.

 8. Remove from canner….let cool.